About the Journal

 Review articles must comply with the Manuscript Template, though some sections should be excluded.
 Submission of a scientific review article must include ITEMS I, III as required, IV, and V.

 Note that sources for tables/figures must be stated in the legends.
 This is crucial for maintaining transparency and integrity in research.
-By citing the sources, authors give proper credit to the original creators and allow readers to verify the data and assess its reliability.
+By citing the sources, authors give proper credit to the original creators, allowing readers to verify the data and assess its reliability.
 Clear attribution enhances the credibility of the research and aids in the reproducibility of results, enabling others to explore the original studies or datasets.
-Comprehensive figure legends that include source citations contribute to a more robust and trustworthy scientific discourse
+Comprehensive figure legends that include source citations contribute to a more robust and trustworthy scientific discourse.

 Peer Review Process